upbound/docs/content/all-spaces/disconnected-spaces/quickstart/_index.md

 Get started with Upbound Spaces.
 This guide deploys a self-hosted Upbound cluster in AWS, GCP, or Azure.

-Upbound Spaces allows you to host managed control planes in your preferred environment.
+Disconnected Spaces allows you to host managed control planes in your preferred environment.

 ## Prerequisites

-To get started with Upbound Spaces, you need:
+To get started deploying your own Disconnected Space, you need:

-- An Upbound Account string, provided by your Upbound account representative
+- An Upbound organization account string, provided by your Upbound account representative
 - A `token.json` license, provided by your Upbound account representative
 - An AWS, Azure, or GCP account with corresponding CLI tools

 {{< hint "important" >}}
-Upbound Spaces is a paid feature of Upbound and requires a license token to successfully complete the installation.
-[Contact Upbound](https://www.upbound.io/contact) if you want to try out Spaces.
+Disconnected Spaces are a business critical feature of Upbound and requires a license token to successfully complete the installation.
+[Contact Upbound](https://www.upbound.io/contact) if you want to try out Upbound with Disconnected Spaces.
 {{< /hint >}}

 ## Provision the hosting environment

-Upbound Spaces requires a cloud Kubernetes or `kind` cluster as a hosting environment.
+A Disconnected Space requires a cloud Kubernetes or `kind` cluster as a hosting environment.
 For your first time set up or a development environment, Upbound recommends starting with a [`kind` cluster](../kind-quickstart/).

 ### Create a cluster